joeyprg45/patentformer/README.md

-This repository contains datasets used in the paper:
+This repository contains dataset used in the paper:
 # Patentformer: A Novel Method to Automate the Generation of Patent Applications

-To cite this model:
+To cite this dataset:
 **TBA**
 ```bibtex
 @article{